-- background information including the finalized project description, the purpose of the project and a basic outline of technologies to be used; - a map of the project location; - a description of the local environment and conditions; - a description of any other required approvals and permits; - a completed screening criteria checklist; - a discussion providing an understanding of the "No" responses on the screening criteria checklist; - a description of potential negative environmental effects identified through application of the screening criteria; - for a Class C or D thermal treatment site proposed to engage in advanced recycling, documentation that: - demonstrates that the material which would be recovered meets the criteria indicated in subsection 1 (3) of the Waste Management Projects Regulation; - sets out the calculation of the projected recovery rate in accordance with subsection 1 (4) of the Regulation, based on the projected mass of material that will be subject to thermal treatment annually and the projected mass of the recovered materials.
-The proponent shall include any applicable documentation to support the conversion factors if the state (i.e., gas, liquid, solid) of the recovered material is different from the state of the input material; - an assessment of the overall environmental advantages and disadvantages of the project (taking into account net effects identified during the Screening Process), to include discussion of any advantages that may offset disadvantages.
+- background information including the finalized project description, the purpose of the project and a basic outline of technologies to be used; - a map of the project location; - a description of the local environment and conditions; - a description of any other required approvals and permits; - a completed screening criteria checklist; - a discussion providing an understanding of the "No" responses on the screening criteria checklist; - a description of potential negative environmental effects identified through application of the screening criteria; - for a Class C or D thermal treatment site proposed to engage in advanced recycling, documentation that: - demonstrates that the material which would be recovered meets the criteria indicated in subsection 19 (2) of the Comprehensive Environmental Assessment Projects Regulation; - sets out the calculation of the projected recovery rate in accordance with subsection 19 (3) of the Comprehensive Environmental Assessment Projects Regulation, based on the projected mass of material that will be subject to thermal treatment annually and the projected mass of the recovered materials.
+The proponent shall include any applicable documentation to support the conversion factors if the state (i.e., gas, liquid, solid) of the recovered material is different from the state of the input material; - an assessment of the overall environmental advantages and disadvantages of the project (taking into account net effects identified during the Step 2 of the Screening Process), to include discussion of any advantages that may offset disadvantages.